Nood24/MIDI-Real-Time/index.md

 The projects tests have been created using Catch2 https://github.com/catchorg/Catch2.
 The team has found this to be a very useful open source framework for producing tests.
 The project tests can be found at https://github.com/Nood24/MIDI-Real-Time/blob/master/tests/tests_main.cpp.

+## Conclusion

+The One Man Ceilidh team have had good fun working on this project and we hope you do too!
+If you have any questions feel free to drop us a message on twitter @OneManCeilidh https://twitter.com/OneManCeilidh.

+Best Regards,

+The One Man Ceilidh Team.